Last Updated on

 But some of the flock birds do readily eat safflower and Northern Cardinals are still pushed out by Red-Winged Blackbirds and European Starlings on the platform feeders.
 So how do I deal with that?
 I’ve been experimenting with Nutra-Saff, a version of safflower.
 In my yard, Northern Cardinals, House Finches and Mourning Doves eat it almost as readily as they eat regular safflower.
 I’ve also seen Tufted Titmouses, Carolina Wrens and Carolina Chickadees eat it.
 I’m not saying that it is a favorite, but they do eat it.

 What about the mixed flock birds?
-I’ve never seen a grackle eat Nutra-Saff.
+So far, I’ve never seen a grackle eat Nutra-Saff.
 Starlings will eat just about anything but don’t seem enthusiastic about Nutra-Saff.
 I have also seen two Brown-Headed Cowbirds eat it.

 Red-Winged Blackbirds will eat Nutra-Saff but if I put regular safflower in two platform feeders and Nutra-Saff in the other two platform feeders, the Red-Winged Blackbirds stay on the safflower-filled feeders, leaving the Nutra-Saff feeders open for other birds.
 So even with a half dozen Red-Winged Blackbirds hanging around, I still have cardinals.